Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Large scale structures

 The numerical implementation in Newtonian gauge is not straightforward since the perturbed Klein-Gordon equation \eqref{pertKG} requires the knowledge of both $\Phi'$ and $\Psi'$, but only the latter is given by the Einstein equation \eqref{e.pert2}, whereas the equation \eqref{e.pert1} can only be used to obtain $\Phi$, and getting the derivative of this equation can be numerically unstable.
 We rather choose to work in synchronous gauge~\cite{Ma:1995ey,Archidiacono:2022iuu} but we have verified that the results are extremely similar to Newtonian gauge results when $\Phi'$ is wrongly replaced by $\Psi'$ in the Klein-Gordon equation.

 To that goal, first we need Eqs.~(\ref{pertDM1}-\ref{pertDM2}) and~(\ref{pertKG}) in synchronous gauge,

 while for the scalar field it is simply

-We set the initial conditions $\chi = -(\alpha/\beta) \delta_{\rm D}$, but $\chi'=0$ since it then reaches rapidly its slow-rolling attractor.
+The dynamical equation dictating the evolution of $h$, obtained from the perturbed Einstein equations, can be found in Ref.~\cite{Ma:1995ey}.
+We set the initial conditions $\chi = -(\alpha/\newbeta) \delta_{\rm D}$, but $\chi'=0$ since it then reaches rapidly its slow-rolling attractor.
 We consider the usual adiabatic conditions for the other species.
 In addition we set the initial condition $v_{\rm D}=0$, which completely fixes the synchronous gauge.
 Note however that there is a key difference with the usual $\Lambda$CDM-comoving synchronous gauge: the scalar force in the DM sector implies that $v_{\rm D}$ does not vanish at all times since DM particles are not following geodesic of the metric $g_{\mu\nu}$ and the cold dark matter Euler equation must be implemented consistently.